- Instructions for Form 1120-H - Introductory Material

-To apply using the Online Payment Agreement Application, go to IRS.gov, find the icon for "Pay Your Tax Bill," then click on "Apply for an online payment agreement."
+To apply using the Online Payment Agreement Application, go to IRS.gov/OPA.
 Under an installment agreement, you can pay what you owe in monthly installments.
 There are certain conditions you must meet to enter into and maintain an installment agreement, such as paying the liability within 24 months and making all required deposits and timely filing tax returns during the length of the agreement.
 If your installment agreement is accepted, you will be charged a fee and you will be subject to penalties and interest on the amount of tax not paid by the due date of the return.

 We ask for the information on this form to carry out the Internal Revenue laws of the United States.
 You are required to give us the information.
 We need it to ensure that you are complying with these laws and to allow us to figure and collect the right amount of tax.